0xnullb0dy/Docs/homelab/Homelab-SOC-Build-Plan.md

 > **Purpose**
 > This is the active planning runbook and progress tracker for the homelab SOC layer
 > on top of the existing UniFi/VLAN network.
-It covers Splunk (primary SIEM), OpenEDR
+It covers Splunk (primary SIEM), Wazuh
+> (EDR-only role — manager + agent, no indexer/dashboard), OpenVAS/Greenbone
-> (dedicated EDR console), OpenVAS/Greenbone (vulnerability scanning), Ansible +
+> (vulnerability scanning), Ansible + Semaphore (automation/config management), and
-> Semaphore (automation/config management), and — planned next — Splunk SOAR
+> — planned next — Splunk SOAR (orchestration).
+All running on-prem with zero cloud
-> (orchestration).
-All running on-prem with zero cloud dependencies.
+> dependencies.
 >
 > **Pivot note (July 2026):** Wazuh was originally the centerpiece of this build and
 > a huge amount of real troubleshooting happened getting it running (see the